-It is important to remember that all of the hot flash studies using a placebo show that at least 25%–30% of women respond to the placebo.
+Several herbal products and dietary supplements claim to lessen menopausal related symptoms.
+But it's important to remember that all of the hot flash studies using a placebo show that at least 25%–30% of women respond to the placebo.
 That's worth knowing before you spend money on over-the-counter remedies.
 In addition, most hot flashes wax and wane, although the summer months can be especially difficult.

 Decreased estrogen causes the vaginal lining to thin and vaginal secretions to diminish.
 The vagina also becomes shorter and narrower.
 The result often is dryness and irritation, which can make sexual intercourse unpleasant.
 Inflammation of the vaginal wall also may occur, causing a condition called atrophic vaginitis.
 It isn't an infection, but if it is not treated, further thinning and ulceration of the vagina may occur; this can cause bleeding or make intercourse or pelvic exams painful at best and impossible at worst.
 It is important to keep in mind that there are a variety of conditions other than menopause that can cause painful intercourse, so consulting a clinician is wise.